Learn-Live/MachineLearning_Studying/readme.md

    > 3) sklearn > 0.20
    ...

-# learning from scratch
+# Learning from scratch
 "Reading  and Learning are far from enough for you to understand everything, you'd better to implement it by your hands from scratch."

-In this repository I will write down the issues what I met in learning and implementing.
+In this repository (learning-practice-problems(lpp)) I will write down the issues what I met in learning and implementing.

 <!-- All the source codes are based on python version after python3.6.x -->